 This is Thobeka, Katrina said, She is Samuel’s wife, you remember?
 She help me just for today.

-Thobeka smiled at him shyly, dropped his hand and returned quickly to her task before the dishes piled up.
+Thobeka smiled at him, then dropped his hand and returned quickly to her task before the dishes piled up.

 Can I help, Nathan said, realising he should have offered sooner.

-Katrina glanced at him, made an annoyed clicking sound with her mouth and said, No, go help your sister.
+Katrina glanced at him, made an annoyed click with her mouth and said, No, go help your sister.
 Go find your brother.
 We finish here.